aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 ### Checkpoint:

-This Checkpoint only applies to step 1A where you are installing QnABot from CloudFormation template.
+This Checkpoint only applies to step 1A where you are installing QnABot from a CloudFormation template into your own account.

 If you are completing step 1B please proceed to running the commands below starting with Elasticsearch Service.
-You will not need to wait 25 minutes for setup to complete.
+You will not need to wait 25 minutes for setup to complete as this stack has been pre-installed.

-The CloudFormation stack will take 25 minutes to launch.
-Periodically check on the stack creation process in the CloudFormation Dashboard.
+If you have just launched the CloudFormation stack, it will take 25 minutes to complete.
+Periodically check on the stack creation process in the
+CloudFormation Dashboard.
 If no stack shows up immediately, click the refresh button at the top right hand corner of your screen.
 Your stack should show status **CREATE\_COMPLETE** in roughly 25 minutes.